otrv4/otrv4/otrv4.md

 To verify that a point (`X`) is on curve Ed448-Goldilocks:

-1. Check that `X` is not equal to the indentity element (`I`).
+1. Check that `X` is not equal to the identity element (`I`).
 2. Check that `X` lies on the curve.
 3. Check that `q * X = I`.

 ### 3072-bit Diffie-Hellman Parameters

-For the Diffie-Hellman group computations, the group is the one defined in RFC 3526 [\[6\]](#references) with a 3072-bit modulus (hex, big-endian):
+For the Diffie-Hellman (DH) group computations, the group is the one defined in RFC 3526 [\[6\]](#references) with a 3072-bit modulus (hex, big-endian):

 ```